microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 	public class WriteBufferedPageSortedDictionary<TKey, TValue> : ExplicitBeginWriteBufferedSortedDictionary<TKey, TValue>
 		where TKey : IComparable<TKey>

-So we Definitely use them.
+So we definitely use them.
 Next step, should we use them.

 ## Motivation for why they exist